drocheam/optrace/docs/source/usage/tma.rst

 Miscellaneous Properties
 __________________________________________

+The calculation is currently limited to these properties.
-Unfortunately pupil sizes, numerical apertures, f-numbers, airy disk diameters are not available (yet).
+Unfortunately pupil sizes, numerical apertures, f-numbers, airy disk diameters are not available.
-This is due to the |TMA_link| object not holding any information about the lens diameters or incident or outgoing light.
+This is due to the |TMA_link| object not having any information about the lens diameters or ray characteristics.

-If these properties are needed they can be estimated by tracing the scene and investigating the ray properties for instance through the picker mode in the GUI, see the section :ref:`GUI scene <gui_overview_scene>`.
+In some cases the properties can be estimated using the interactive GUI and ray picking.
 For instance, the pupil sizes can be calculated from the pupil positions from the |TMA_link| and the radial distance of the outermost traced rays at this position.